Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 Though, this trick is not necessary in Extra whatsoever, as you are given enough bombs.
 Also, you don't want to capture Kutaka's third spell.

-### Double Eagle Hyper
+### Double [match=Eagle] Hyper

 Advanced

-This trick involves duplicating Youmu's Eagle hyper for 39 frames.
+This trick involves duplicating Youmu's [match=Eagle] hyper for 39 frames.
 The setup is as follows:
-1. Be one token away from activating your Eagle hyper.
+1. Be one token away from activating your [match=Eagle] hyper.
 2. Charge your slash.
 3. (optional) Release your slash by releasing the Z key.
-4. (Quickly) get the final token to activate your Eagle hyper.
+4. (Quickly) get the final token to activate your [match=Eagle] hyper.

-Now, there are two Eagle hypers on-screen: one where the slash was released/where the token was picked up, and one where Youmu is at.
-Essentially, the game treats your slash as a place where it can spawn the Eagle hyper.
+Now, there are two [match=Eagle] hypers on-screen: one where the slash was released/where the token was picked up, and one where Youmu is at.
+Essentially, the game treats your slash as a place where it can spawn the [match=Eagle] hyper.

-This trick is hard to set up when speedrunning, as you pretty much need to activate the Eagle hyper on top of the boss.
+This trick is hard to set up when speedrunning, as you pretty much need to activate the [match=Eagle] hyper on top of the boss.
 This trick can save about one second per attack if done well.

-[Eagle hyper break]
+[[match=Eagle] hyper break]

 Advanced

-When breaking an Eagle hyper intentionally, you can see a few slashes spawning in front of you.
+When breaking an [match=Eagle] hyper intentionally, you can see a few slashes spawning in front of you.
 Those slashes aren't purely visual, but they also deal a lot of damage !
 An intentional hyper break maybe quite difficult to do at first because you may be very used to timing them down and getting tokens from them.
 If you struggle with having enough tokens on-screen, then please timeout the hyper to guarantee 2 tokens during the run.
 If you are more comfortable, then the hyper break is great to shave off 1s per attack.
 However, it is not as simple as breaking the hyper.
 1. The hyperbreak has to be timed.
 You want to make sure that the hyper break ends the spell-card you are currently facing.
 Often times you may end uo breaking it too late (not saving time) or breaking it too early forcing you to finish an attack without a hyper active, which is slower.
 2. You may be at risk of an annoying glitch that instantly kills you, losing up to 2 entire seconds (this can be avoided by not manually breaking the hyper, but instead by getting hit).

-[Wolf hyper break]
+[[match=Wolf] hyper break]

 Advanced

-Breaking a wolf hyper is similar to breaking an Eagle hyper, but breaking a wolf hyper well is slightly more difficult to do.
+Breaking a [match=Wolf] hyper is similar to breaking an [match=Eagle] hyper, but breaking a [match=Wolf] hyper well is slightly more difficult to do.

-When breaking a Wolf hyper, Youmu *may* spawn a number of slashes, similar to how YoumuOtter's focussed slashes are.
+When breaking a [match=Wolf] hyper, Youmu *may* spawn a number of slashes, similar to how Youmu[match=Otter]'s focussed slashes are.
 How the slashes spawn depends on when you break the hyper.
 Take the following image:

-(youmus with wolf hyper at different times with numbers next to slashes)
+(youmus with [match=Wolf] hyper at different times with numbers next to slashes)

 Basically, you want to break the hyper if the number is green.
 This ensures she slashes another wave.

-Keep in mind, the white slashes of YoumuOtter deal more damage than the red slashes of the Wolf hyper.
+Keep in mind, the white slashes of Youmu[match=Otter] deal more damage than the red slashes of the [match=Wolf] hyper.

 Again, there are some things to look out for
 1. The hyperbreak has to be timed. such that it kills the attack.
 You want to make sure that the hyper break ends the spell-card you are currently facing.
 Often times you may end uo breaking it too late (not saving time) or breaking it too early forcing you to finish an attack without a hyper active, which is slower.
 2. The hyper break has to be timed such that it deals the most damage as possible.
 3. You may be at risk of an annoying glitch that instantly kills you, losing up to 2 entire seconds (this can be avoided by not manually breaking the hyper, but instead by getting hit).
 4. You need to hyper break in time.
-Sometimes, you only have 3 wolf tokens in the hyper.
-This results in a wolf hyper that lasts for a very short duration.
+Sometimes, you only have 3 [match=Wolf] tokens in the hyper.
+This results in a [match=Wolf] hyper that lasts for a very short duration.
 If you manually hyper break too late, you will use a bomb and you will have to wait out 5 seconds before being able to attack again.

 Excellent Youmu positioning